JuliaCon/JuliaConSubmission.jl/README.md

 [![Build Status](https://travis-ci.org/JuliaCon/JuliaConSubmission.jl.svg?branch=master)](https://travis-ci.org/JuliaCon/JuliaConSubmission.jl)

-This repository is an example for a proceeding submission at JuliaCon 2019.
+This repository is an example for a proceeding submission at JuliaCon.
 Feel free to use the template in `/paper` to prepare yours.
 For more information, go to the [proceedings website](https://proceedings.juliacon.org).

+## Importing into your project

+**Important** do no fork this repo to create a JuliaCon submission.
+The JuliaCon paper should live in the repository of the software you are presenting in a `/paper` folder at the top-level.
+If you do not want to introduce a `/paper` folder in your software, you can do so in an arbitrary branch.

 ## Paper dependencies

-The document can be built locally, the following dependencies need to be
+The document can be built locally, the following dependencies need to be installed:
-installed:
 - Ruby
 - latexmk